exercism/csharp/exercises/practice/palindrome-products/.articles/is-palindrome-check/content.md

 }
 ```

-You decide which one fits better with your code and expectations.
+You decide which one fits better with your code and your expectations.

 ## Performance considerations

 OK, let's talk performance.
-I have tested the four methods above using [BenchmarkDotNet][benchmark-link].
+We have tested the four methods above using [BenchmarkDotNet][benchmark-link].
-I won't share the details of where I run it, on what hardware as we are interested in relative performance only.
+The details of where we run it, on what hardware are not important.
+We are interested in relative performance only here.
-What is important, that in an individual test I am checking all number between 1 and 100,000 to see if they are a palindrome or not.
+Each test checked all numbers between 1 and 100,000 to see if they are a palindrome or not.
 Here are the results:

 |        Method |        Mean |     Error |    StdDev |